 Matthews Heritage Museum

-Children and adults will enjoy exploring the Lifestyles Gallery, imagining a time before electricity and running water.
-Schools were a vital part of the community.
-Porches were the center of living, particularly in the summer in an effort to stay cool.
+Both young and old will find delight in exploring the Lifestyles Gallery, where you can transport yourself to a time before electricity and running water were commonplace.
+Discover the pivotal role of schools within the community, and picture the significance of porches as central hubs of daily life, especially during sweltering summers.
 Learn what was different in the kitchen at the turn of the century.

 Tour groups are welcomed by our knowledgeable docents.
 Please call 704-708-4996 to make tour arrangements.